CAEBL 2026 - CATLR's Conference for Advancing Evidence-Based Learning

 - Carrying out structured inquiries that collect and analyze evidence from teaching to further understand learning.

-Consider Presenting Your Work
+Consider Presenting Your Work!

-CONFERENCE PROPOSALS DUE: Wednesday, February 5, 2025, by 8:00 pm (ET)
+CONFERENCE PROPOSALS DUE: Wednesday, February 4, 2026, by 8:00 pm (ET)

 Please note ALL proposals must be submitted via this online Proposal Submission Form.

-Click here to preview the Proposal Submission Form.
+To prepare your submission, you may find it helpful to preview the Proposal Submission Form.

-Attendee Registration Opens: Late March 2025
+Attendee Registration Opens: Late March 2026

 Important Dates